Vishal Aditya Singh Will Triple His Remuneration If Madhurima Tuli Joins Bigg Boss 13!

 Has His Equation With Madhurima Bettered Since Nach Baliye?

 When asked if his equation with the actress bettered since the dance reality show, he said that there is no equation between them as such and they haven't spoken after the show concluded.
-He concluded by saying that he has moved on in life.
+He signed off by saying that he has moved on in life.

 Also Read: Bigg Boss 13: Real Reason For Tehseen Poonawalla's Exit Is NOT Because He Got Fewer Votes!